inkcodesign/inkstylelibrary01/_visual_identity/01-Logos.md

 permalink: /logos/
 ---

-**Logo Usage Guidelines**
+#### **Logo Usage Guidelines**

 Our primary logo should be used whenever possible.
-The secondary lockup may be used as needed.
+The secondary lockup may be used as needed if it is better suited to the applied space.

-Choose the option that best fits the applied space.
-White versions of the logo are available and should be substituted when use of the grey logo would result in insufficient contrast with the background.

-The INK logo should not be presented in any color other than grey or white.
+The INK logo should not be presented in any color other than Concrete Jungle Grey or Starr White.
+Use the knocked out, white version when overlaid on imagery or on backgrounds with which the grey version would create insufficient contrast.

 {% include logos.html %}